 Here's how we will read them

 Brant Seales and his team have developed an innovative method that no longer risks destroying the Herculaneum papyri.
-In previous tests this method (which combines AI and X-rays as mentioned) has “virtually unrolled” a scroll of parchment found in a synagogue of En-Gedi in Israel, and which is 1700 years old.
-It contained fragments from Leviticus, the third book of the Christian Bible and the Hebrew Torah.
+In previous tests this method (which combines AI and It contained fragments from Leviticus, the third book of the Christian Bible and the Jewish Torah.

 Unlike the En-Gedi parchment, however, many of the Herculaneum papyri were not written with metal-based inks.

-And this is where the advanced synchrotron located in the UK.
+And proximity tourism comes in play advanced synchrotron located in the UK.
 A machine capable of projecting a brighter light than the sun.

 The device uses electrons to produce really, really bright light.
 It is used to research everything.
 And when I say everything I mean from fossils to airplane engines, passing through viruses and vaccines.